Callee84/Cabins/TESTING.md

     - Only authenticaded users can add / edit / delete posts.
     - Only the author of the post can edit / delete their own posts.
     - Entering add / edit page when not authenticaded shows a error message and show redirect button back to reviews page
+- Full CRUD functionality

 **Contact**
 - All links tested and redirects to the correct pages / news.
 - The contact form works correctly.
-When contact form i submitted it gets sent tom my email.
+When contact form is submitted it gets sent to my email.

 ![Recieved contact form](./cabin/assets/img/contact_mail.jpg)